 DMV's most visible and widely used products and services include driver, vehicle, and motor carrier credentialing, and revenue collection.
-During fiscal year (FY) 2014, the agency:
+During fiscal year (FY) 2016, the agency:

-- Conducted 9.8 million vehicle transactions
+- Conducted 9.9million vehicle transactions

-- Conducted 2.8 million driver's transactions, and
+- Conducted 2.9 million driver's transactions, and

-- Collected \$2.3 billion in revenue.
+- Collected \$2.6 billion in revenue.

-DMV provides its services through a network of 75 customer service centers, five mobile customer service centers, 13 motor carrier service centers (i.e., weigh stations), 12 mobile and one satellite weigh stations, the agency website, and three customer contact centers located throughout Virginia.
-This includes DMV's innovative partnership with the military to open customer service centers on bases, at no cost to the Commonwealth, to serve military members, families, and retirees.
-The agency also contracts with 54 DMV Select Agents who process specific vehicle transactions on behalf of DMV for a percentage of the transaction fee.
+DMV provides its services through a network of 75 customer service centers, five mobile customer service centers, 13 motor carrier service centers (i.e., weigh stations), 12 mobile and one satellite weigh stations, the agency website, and one customer contact center.
+This includes DMV's innovative partnership with the military to open rent-free customer service centers, at Fort Lee and the Pentagon, to serve military members, families and retirees.
+The agency also contracts with 53 DMV Select Agents who process specific vehicle transactions on behalf of DMV for a percentage of the gross receipts.
 The agency anticipates providing additional products and services in the future for other agencies.
 It will continue to make changes in how it delivers its products and services.
 The reasons include changing requirements related to national security, customer demands for easier access to services, limited funding levels, increased complexity in DMV's work, and technology advances that allow greater access to data coupled with a need for increased data security.
 DMV anticipates and is prepared for more products to be delivered by preferred service (primarily electronic) delivery channels.